KevinJump/uSync/readme-content.txt

               \__,_//____/\__, /_/ /_/\___/
                          /____/  ContentEdition

- Thanks for Installing uSync.ContentEdtion,
+         Thanks for Installing uSync.ContentEdtion!

- uSync.ContentEdition adds syncing of the "contenty" bits:
+ uSync.ContentEdition adds syncing of the "contenty" bits of Umbraco:

   - Content
   - Media